spchuang/bruinClassAlert/README.md

 ------------
 1. Clone or download the repo

-2. Set up the correct contact (email/phone) information in setting.py
+2. Download and install BeautifulSoup

-3. Add the classes you want to target in setting.py (make sure to follow the template format)
+3. Set up the correct contact (email/phone) information in setting.py and add the classes you want to target (make sure to follow the template format)

 4.  run: